Advance Appliance Ltd

 • Water not filling or draining from the drum.

-• The machine shaking violently or making loud noises.
+• The machine is shaking violently or making loud noises.

-• The control panel flashing a combination of letters and numbers.
+• The control panel is flashing a combination of letters and numbers.

-• The door refusing to unlock after a cycle.
+• The door refuses to unlock after a cycle.

 Common Causes of Samsung Washer Error Codes